-In 2018, real estate investing is no longer easy.
+That’s said investing in Singapore REIT is never easy.
 Most investors do not have the capital nor knowledge to be successful.

 Today, we will show you how you can own real estate through an investment vehicle called Real Estate Investment Trust (REIT).

-With REITs, aspiring investors like you, not need to worry about large capital requirements, house mortgage or need an extensive knowledge in property management.
+With REITs, aspiring investors like you, not need to worry about large capital requirements, house mortgage or need extensive knowledge in real estate.

 Let’s jump right in, get you up to speed and kick start your REITs investing immediately: